-A series of public lectures examining the global challenges facing society, and the role of academia in meeting these challenges.
+The University will host a series of public lectures that examine global challenges facing society and the role research can play in addressing them.

-These lectures also form the basis of a interdisciplinary course for students at Edinburgh.
+The series forms the basis of an interdisciplinary course for undergraduate students at Edinburgh.

 This optional course aims to engage our students to: